 As I mentioned before, most Kakuni is seasoned primarily with soy sauce and sugar, but for my Shio Kakuni, I cut back on both, opting for salt as my primary seasoning.
 This creates a milder broth that doesn't steamroll over the flavors of the other ingredients, allowing the flavor of the braised pork to shine.

 How to Make Kakuni

 Brown vs. Boil

-From a flavor perspective, there’s no question that browning the pork belly first will produce better flavor thanks to the Maillard Reaction.
+From a flavor perspective, there's no question that browning the pork belly first will produce better flavor thanks to the Maillard Reaction.
 The thing is, Kakuni is as much about the melt-in-your-mouth texture and cubed shape, as it is about the taste.
-On this account, I’ve found a better way to cook this dish.
+On this account, I've found a better way to cook my braised pork belly.

 This is where I decided to try and use a par-boiling technique used in the Chinese dish Twice Cooked Pork.
-The method involves simmering the pork belly in water until it’s cooked through, then the meat is sliced and cooked again.
+The method involves simmering the pork belly in water in a Dutch oven until it's cooked through, then the meat is sliced and cooked again.
 Using this technique has several advantages.